simon-i1-h/brainaiee/README.md

 ### Error handling

-You can create extensions or dialects for flexible error handling.
+You can create extensions or dialects for flexible error handling with the `:` and `;` operators.

 | Error number | Iteration 1        | Iteration 2        | ...     |
 | ------------ | ------------------ | ------------------ | ------- |